wurthless-elektroniks/smc360/docs/ipc.md

 [See here.](#the-weird-debug-buffers)

-Not present on Xenon
+Not present on Xenon or Zephyr

 ### 0x9F - Write 12 bytes to SMC memory debug buffer B

 [See here.](#the-weird-debug-buffers)

-Not present on Xenon
+Not present on Xenon or Zephyr

 ## The weird debug buffers

-Starting on Zephyr(??? to confirm), the SMC program reserves a bunch of memory cells for no clear purpose other than to allow the CPU to store data to SMC memory there when the power is off.
-As this isn't implemented on Xenon, the kernel can't really rely on these buffers to be there.
+Starting on Falcon, the SMC program reserves a bunch of memory cells for no clear purpose other than to allow the CPU to store data to SMC memory there when the power is off.
+As this isn't implemented on Xenon or Zephyr, the kernel can't really rely on these buffers to be there.

 Buffer A locations (in INTMEM):
 - Falcon: 082h~08Dh